ms1963/CommanLineDialogue/README.md

 + ack: the message printed if the user submitten a valid answer
 + predicate:  predicate()-function is used by Dialogue to check wether the input is correct
 + conversion: conversion() - function is used to convert the user answer to a  target type

+It returns the value (calculated by conversion() on valid user input, or None if the dialog was closed by control-c, the user did not provide a valid answer within the repetitions.

 In addition the following methods are provided: